CrossRef/event-data-user-guide/event-data-manual.md

 Like all Crossref services, whenever CED refers to an Item it uses the DOI to identify it.
 The Query API uses DOIs to query for data associated with Items and each Event uses DOIs when referring to items.

-CED normalises DOIs into a standard form, using `HTTPS` and the `doi.org` resolver, e.g. `https://doi.org/10.5555/12345678`.
+CED normalizes DOIs into a standard form, using `HTTPS` and the `doi.org` resolver, e.g. `https://doi.org/10.5555/12345678`.
 Even through events may be collected via DOIs expressed in different forms, all Events contain DOIs in this form.

 ### Event Data tracks Content Items not DOIs